-Spending the work week equally between her main office at the coastal town of Knokke and the office in her house in Uccle, Nathalie Deboel is literally bringing her ideas home.
+Spending her work week at the office in Knokke as well as at her house in Brussels, Nathalie Deboel is literally bringing her ideas home.

 Because of its favourable orientation on the corner of two quiet streets, natural light floods in.
 This brightness is softened with a palette of subtle colours and tactile materials.
 The walls have a clay finish with rough brush strokes.
 Nathalie first tested it here, later she developed and applied it in various other projects.